How Jars Of Ethical Honey Are Bringing Peace To Conflict Zones In India

 1. Why did you decide to focus specifically on honey?

-I grew up in a household that taught me not only to respect the lives of fellow humans, but also those of animals and the environment.
-The business my father and I dreamed of creating was one that would be founded onĀ the principles of non-violence and respect; in other words, a business founded onĀ ethics and purist beliefs.
-My father devoted his entire life to the preservation of traditional and sustainable farming practices by sharing his knowledge with small farmers, impacting the mode in which they farmed and harvested their crops.
+I grew up in a household that taught me not only to respect the lives of fellow humans but also those of animals and the environment.
+The business my father and I dreamed of creating was one that would be founded on the principles of non-violence and respect; in other words, a business founded on ethics and purist beliefs.

-The concept of honey was not an easy idea to settle upon, but it was one that could work wellĀ in central and northern India, areas with significant conflict, where people struggled the most to make a living.
+The concept of honey was not an easy idea to settle upon, but it was one that could work well in central and northern India, areas with significant conflict, where people struggled the most to make a living.

 In 2004, I remember my father and I settled upon the idea of honey, a sweet food that had incredible antibacterial and remedial benefits, but that was being plagued by the use of pesticides, antibiotics and GMOs.
-We asked ourselves: Could we come up with a more peaceful Ā process to collect honey without harming the bees?
+We asked ourselves: Could we come up with a more peaceful process to collect honey without harming the bees?

 If we were going to have a business model based on peace we wanted to make sure that it would be one that was peaceful for all the life forms.